Death's Dynamic Shroud: Modern Conception

 In 2017 they released Heavy Black Heart under Orange Milk Records, and marked the group's first album with all three members working together.
 It also marked a slight departure from vaporwaves' typically lo-fi production while still retaining its sample-heavy roots.
 The band regards the release as an inflection point that defined their creative structure, and saw more standardization of release names and collaborations.

+Honors and Webster would feature together as death's dynamic shroud on the 2018 Neo Gaia Phantasy Tour in Japan, alongside other musicians in the vaporwave scene Equip and R23X.
+The tour visited Okazaki, Kobe, Kyoto, Osaka, and Tokyo.
+The setlist played on the tour would later be re-recorded and mastered as a studio album in 2019, Live From Japan, featuring remade songs from previous albums and mixtapes alongside new material.
+Webster would return for the second Neo Gaia Phantasy Tour in 2019, although Honors would not be able to attend.

 In late 2020 the NUWRLD Mixtape Club, a Bandcamp subscription service which allowed members access to exclusive death's dynamic shroud mixtapes on a monthly basis was opened to the public.
 For the first year of the mixtape club, mixtapes were produced by Honors and Webster, alternating each month.
-Rankin would release his first mixtape for the club, Faith In Persona on November 1st, 2021 to favorable reviews and marked a turning point in the group's visibility.
+Rankin would release his first mixtape for the club, Faith In Persona on November 1, 2021, to favorable reviews and marked a turning point in the group's visibility.
 It would be released on Spotify and Apple Music a month later.

 In early 2022 the band announced a new mainline album titled Darklife, again featuring contributions from all three members, which was later released in September to positive reviews.
 The album was praised for being ambitious and unlike most contemporary electronic music releases.
+A follow-up album, After Angel, was released in 2023 consisting of material recorded in the same sessions as Darklife, eight songs which were available previously on two EPs, and four new tracks.